Concepts

 If you do not set mode, the controller defaults to PerObjective.

-Why Container Discrimination Exists
+Why Container Names Exist

-When several objectives share the same InferencePool, the pod selector alone is not enough because every objective may resolve to the same pods.
-The container discriminator adds a narrower selector so the identity applies to the intended serving container instead of the whole pod.
+When several objectives share the same InferencePool, the pod selector alone is not enough because every objective may resolve to the same pods. containerName adds a k8s:container-name:<containerName> selector so the identity applies to the intended serving container instead of the whole pod.

 Without this extra boundary, distinct objective identities could collapse onto the same workload selection.